 The 5G roll-out in Europe isn’t in a rush, but nothing is going to stop it.
 Brands such as Sony, Energyzer, Motorola, Xiaomi, Huawei or ZTE want to add a new twist to the market for mobile devices with 5G technology.
 So, this summer a new era will begin for users of the two major mobile operating systems, IOS and Android.
 Folding mobiles will enable new Screen formats with an interface that improves the user’s experience, opening a new universe of options with powerful 5G technology.

 The 5G roll-out is happening much faster than 4G

-The period of implementation and development of 4G or LTE technology took a decade in Europe, but 5G promises a more accelerated connectivity network installation.
-Beyond cell phones, the 5G will democratize the Internet of Things, allowing millions of devices of different functionalities to be interconnected to the network of networks.
+The period of implementation and development of 4G or LTE technology took a decade to roll-out in Europe.
+5G promises a more accelerated connectivity network installation.
+Beyond cell phones, 5G will democratize the Internet of Things, allowing millions of devices with different functionalities to be interconnected to the network of networks.

-In Spain, the final bands of 5G have been recently declared by the Ministry of Energy, Tourism and Digital Agenda for their bidding, being 700 MHz used for long distances (speed of 100Mbps), 1.5GHz and 3, 6 GHz dedicated to the “Smart Cells” of preferential use in urban areas (speed of 1-3 Gbps) and the 26GHz of smaller scope but of great intensity, allowing it to be used in specific events and locations where a large population is concentrated in specific moments (speed up to 10Gps).
+In Spain, the final bands of 5G have been recently declared by the Ministry of Energy, Tourism and Digital Agenda.
+700 MHz will be used for long distances (speed of 100Mbps).
+1.5GHz and 3, 6 GHz dedicated to the “Smart Cells” of preferential use in urban areas (speed of 1-3 Gbps).
+The 26GHz will be of smaller scope but of great intensity, allowing it to be used in specific events and locations where a large population is concentrated in specific moments (speed up to 10Gps).